eddpeterson/theBucketList/Readme.md

 * Jquery drag and drop testing
 * Remove forcing users to select frame and due date when adding a new todo.
 * Place new todo adding under each frame
+* Provide timeline view for user to add todo.
+The idea of concentrating on current next 10 months and next 10+ years.
+* Beautifying: Add blueprint css

 # TODO:

 # instead provide two different views
-* Provide timeline view for user to add todo.
-The idea of concentrating on current next 10 months and next 10+ years.

-## Beautifying
-* Add blueprint css
-* Add effects when moving todo from one list to another
-* Add this nice datetime gem that translated words to dates
+* On the top of the page under Timeline link show percentage of done todos (introduce status done / undone) and when clicking on it take user to timeline
+* Allow user to set due_date in Timeline view

 ## Become socially aware
 * Use facebook, twitter to authorize